PhrantiK/hassio-addons/README.md

 # letsdnsocloud

-## Custom Domain with free Cloudflare DNS hosting, DDNS and Let's Encrypt (DNS Challenge)
+## Hass.io Custom Domain with free CloudFlare DNS hosting, DDNS and Let's Encrypt (DNS Challenge)

-Use a custom domain (subdomains supported) with Let's Encrypt on Hass.io without having to open port 80.
+Use a custom domain with Let's Encrypt on Hass.io without having to open port 80 to the world.

+### Features:

+* Automatic A record creation with current IP.
+* Domain or Subdomain supported.
-Dynamic DNS using the CloudFlare API baked in, updates every 5 mins.
+* Dynamic DNS using the CloudFlare API, monitors changes and updates IP every 5 mins.
+* Let's Encrypt certificate generation via DNS Challenge.
+* Automatic DNS Challenge TXT record generation & cleanup.

+&nbsp;&nbsp;&nbsp;&nbsp;_Note: Only tested with single domain.
+Will remove domain array or update for multiple domains in future_

 ## Quick & Dirty get started guide:

 ### 1. CloudFlare
-  - Sign up for free account
+  - Sign up for free account.
-  - Add your base domain (no need to create any DNS records)
+  - Add your base domain (no need to create any DNS records).
-  - Make a note of the CloudFlare name servers
+  - Make a note of the CloudFlare name servers.
-  - Turn off the free SSL option under the Crypto menu (SSL to Off & Disable Universal SSL)
+  - Turn off the free SSL option under the Crypto menu (SSL to Off & Disable Universal SSL).

 ### 2. Domain Registrar
   - Change nameservers for your domain to point to Cloudflare.

 ### 3. Home Router
-  - Forward desired public facing port (TCP & UDP) to your Hassio local IP & port (default local port is 8123).
+  - Forward desired public facing port (TCP & UDP) to your Hass.io local IP & port (default local port is 8123).

   &nbsp;&nbsp;&nbsp;&nbsp;_Forward port 443 if you want to access externally without specifying a port. i.e_ https://yourdomain.com _rather than_ https://yourdomain.com:1234

-### 4. Hassio config
+### 4. Hass.io addon install & config
-  - Go to Hass.io menu > Addon Store
+  - Go to Hass.io menu > Addon Store.
-  - Enable Samba Share addon
+  - Enable Samba Share addon.
-  - Mount addons share in your OS
+  - Mount "addons" share in your OS.
-  - Download zip from Github (or git clone into addons share)
+  - Download zip from Github (or git clone into /addons via ssh).
-  - Copy files into addons share
+  - Copy files into addons share.
-  - Go back to to Hass.io menu > Addon Store (hit refresh, top right) > Local add-ons > letsdnsocloud
+  - Go back to to Hass.io menu > Addon Store > Hit refresh arrow (top right) > Local add-ons > letsdnsocloud.
   - Edit config file with your CloudFlare Global API Key, your CloudFlare email address and domain.
-  - Hit start and wait for it to create the certificates.
+  - Hit start and wait for it to create the certificates (mount SSL share to verify).
   - Add the following to your configuration.yaml:
 ```
   http: